 Two of the most interesting uses of the past tense are called modal remoteness and backshift.

 Modal remoteness is where we emphasise that an eventuality is hypothetical.
 The word modal refers to mood, a term linguists use to distinguish whether a sentence describes something as certain, probable, hypothetical, desirable, etc. Compare the following two sentences:

 - If I write a letter tomorrow, I will be out of paper until Monday.

 - If I wrote a letter tomorrow, I would be out of paper until Monday.

-The first version (with present tense “write“) probably sounds as though I’m seriously considering that I’ll write the letter tomorrow, whereas the second version (with past tense “wrote“) probably sounds as though I’m less likely to do so.
+The first version (with present tense “write“) implies that writing the letter tomorrow is something I’m seriously considering, whereas the second version (with past tense “wrote“) suggests I’m less likely to do so.
 In other words, it is more hypothetical, a more remote possibility.
 Note also that we replace the auxiliary verb will with would.
-This observation leads to a conclusion which may surprise you, which is that would is actually the preterite of will.
+This fact leads to a conclusion which may surprise you, that would is actually the preterite of will.
 Similarly, could is the preterite of can, as we can see by comparing:

 - If you want me to write a letter, I can do that.

 - If you wanted me to write a letter, I could do that.